Timeshare Buyer FAQ

 Because the timeshare resale marketplace operates very differently from the sales process at a resort, a prospective timeshare buyer may lack understanding of how the secondary market works.
 That’s why we’re here – to answer your questions through our timeshare buyer FAQ and give you the information you need to make the process as simple and stress-free as possible.

 While we try to anticipate your questions, timeshare resorts and club programs can operate very differently within the industry.
 If you have any questions about buying a timeshare at a specific resort or program, click here to contact us or please give us a call on 800-640-6886.

-Q. Why should I purchase a timeshare and how does it work?
+Q. Why should I purchase a timeshare?

-A.Buying a timeshare means that you can use otherwise spent vacation dollars on an interest in vacation real estate which will serve your vacation needs for as long as you wish.
-Timeshare weeks can be reserved at your home resort or can be traded to vacation at other resorts through an exchange company.
-Here are some benefits to owning timeshare:
+A.Buying a timeshare means that you can own an interest in vacation real estate which will serve your vacation needs for as long as you wish.
+Timeshare weeks and most points-based club programs let you book vacations at your home resort, at other resorts within the respective network, or you can exchange to vacation at other resorts through an exchange company.
+Here are some pros and cons to owning timeshare:

 - You will have guaranteed use of quality resort vacations in the future for yourself and others in your family.

 - You will be enjoying some of the finest vacation accommodations available, with larger condo-style units that are much more desirable than the standard hotel room.

 - Vacation worldwide at resorts that provide the consistent quality and service that you have come to expect.
 No surprises when you show up at an overseas resort.

 - Buying timeshare on the resale market saves you thousands of dollars over buying at the resort – as much as 70% off the resort retail price.

 - You will have beaten vacation inflation by paying for future vacations at today’s discounted resale prices, which means you save even more money.